-Are you a Manufacturer or a Brand Manager?
-Do you follow this school of thought – Don’t we as manufacturers have the freedom to set Market Price and not worry about Competition or Price Intelligence (or Price Intel)?
+Are you a Brand Manager at a Manufacturer or a Retailer?
+Do you follow this school of thought – we as a manufacturer have the freedom to set Market Price and not worry about Competition or Price Intelligence (or Price Intel)?

-The answer is both Yes and No – Yes to the former, and No to the latter.
-You have the freedom to set your Market Price without much consideration if you are a Market Leader that designs and manufactures unique and innovative products.
-Likewise, if you manufacture products like your competitors or focus on product differentiation, you still have the freedom to choose your price.
+The answer is both Yes and No. You have the freedom to set your Market Price and not worry if you are the Market Leader that designs and manufactures unique and innovative products.
+Likewise, if you manufacture products like that of your competitors, or produce differentiated products, you still have the freedom to choose your price.

-Whether your focus – Differentiation, Innovation, or Strategy, you cannot ignore Market Price Analysis and Competition.
-You do not want to lose Brand Value and thus, Price Intel and Market Analysis are critical.
+Irrespective of your strategy – Differentiation & Innovation, or Value, you cannot ignore Market Price Analysis and Competition.
+You do not want to give money on the table.
+Hence Price Intelligence and Market Analysis are always critical.

-When Apple first introduced the innovative and trendsetting iPhone and iPod, it could label price without much consideration of competitors.
-Nevertheless, Apple had to implement a Retailer Strategy, i.e., offered special incentives to retailers to maintain price within MAP (Minimum Advertised Price).
+When Apple first introduced the trendsetting iPhone and iPod, it could set price without much consideration of competitors.
+Nevertheless, Apple had to implement a Retailer Strategy and offered special incentives to retailers to maintain MAP (Minimum Advertised Price).

-In contrast, Nike produces a variety of Trail Running Shoes, but so do its competitors – New Balance, Asics, Adidas, FILA, etc. Top Brands like Nike must check how top competitors are pricing for a similar line of product.
-Pricing too high can lead to BRAND SWITCHING while pricing too low can lead to BRAND EROSION.
+In contrast, Nike produces a variety of Trail Running Shoes, but so do its competitors – New Balance, Asics, Adidas, FILA, etc. Top Brands like Nike must always understand how top competitors are pricing similar products.
+Pricing too high can lead to BRAND SWITCHING, while pricing too low can lead to BRAND EROSION.

-Although the proliferation of the market and new technology is rewarding, it carries new challenges and complexities.
-Given the new trend in digital marketing and global surge of marketplaces and sellers, the requirement and ability to track Market Prices has become inevitable and an undeniable necessity.
+Although the proliferation of capabilities to rapidly produce and distribute new products is rewarding, it carries new challenges.
+Given growth in digital marketing and the global surge of marketplaces and 3rd party sellers, the ability to track competitive Market Prices is a vital necessity.

-As a manufacturer, the wise question to ask is –
+As a manufacturer, the right question to ask is –

 Is Market Price affecting my Product or Brand Performance?

-In a competitive market, PRICE is crucial to Product Performance.
-It drives the behavior of consumers in purchasing decisions.
-It also has a psychological impact on the consumer thatsets a certain impression and affects BRAND IMAGE.
+In the competitive market, PRICE is crucial to Sales Conversion.
+It drives consumers towards the purchase.
+It also has a psychological impact on the consumer’s BRAND impression.
 Generally, higher-priced products are perceived as “Premium” and vice–versa.

-For example, Tiffany, a luxury brand markets its products as Specialty, i.e., high priced with a focus on a customer segment who are willing to pay the extra dollar.
-They believe the value received is worth the price.
-Hypothetically, if Tiffany changes its Marketing Strategy and lowers price to target all customer segments, there is a high chance of BRAND IMAGE devaluation and Market Placement Strategy changes from Specialty to Convenience Products.
+For example, Tiffany – a luxury brand – markets its products as Specialty.
+It targets customers willing to pay the extra dollar for the premium brand products.
+These consumers believe the value received is worth the price.
+Hypothetically, if Tiffany changes its Marketing Strategy and lowers prices to target all customer segments, there is a high chance of BRAND IMAGE devaluation, and the brand’s market perception will shift from Specialty to Convenience.

 How do Manufacturers Mitigate this?

 The first instinct is to set MAP (Minimum Advertised Price) to avoid such issues.
-Earlier in the article, we mentioned that Apple implemented MAP which is, in fact, a good strategy.
-However, there’s always a catch – merely implementing or setting the MAP is not enough!
-Are you tracking your retailers for MAP Violations?
-Are you tracking your competitors’ Pricing Strategies for a similar product line?
+Earlier in the article, we mentioned that Apple implemented MAP.
+However, there’s always a catch – merely implementing MAP is not enough!
+Brands must track retailers for MAP compliance and catch MAP Violations.
+Similarly, brands must track competitors’ pricing strategies for similar products.

 What is the Solution?

-Competitor Price Intelligence (CPI) solutions plays a key role.
-It helps Manufacturers and Brands Monitor MAP Violation among the sellers.
-Besides, it can identify, track, and analyze related SKUs based on Product Features and Attributes that match a competitor’s product.
-The tool provides various intel and reports on Price Trends, Competitors’ Pricing Strategies, MAP Violators and Market Growth trends.
+Competitive Price Monitoring tool helps Manufacturers and Brands monitor MAP Violation among sellers.
+It identifies, tracks, and analyzes related SKUs based on Product Features and Attributes that match a competitor’s product.
+The tool provides insightful reports on Price Trends, Competitors’ Pricing Strategies, MAP Violators and Market Growth.

-Many Brands and Manufacturers use these solutions to stay on their edge.
-If you haven’t yet, you MUST without a doubt!
-If you are using but are unsatisfied due to data issues, connect with a high quality Price Intelligence vendor like GrowByData to do price intelligence without working about data quality.
+Many Brands and Manufacturers use Competitive Price Intelligence solutions to retain their competitive edge.
+If your brand doesn’t yet use this solution, you MUST!
+If you are using a MAP compliance tool, but are unsatisfied as you are not trusting the data of your tools, connect with a high-quality Price Intelligence vendor like GrowByData to offer you competitive price intelligence and MAP monitoring software.